SRSNsneha/SkillSift/README.md

 SkillSift is a smart resume analyzer built using Flask that provides two powerful features for job seekers, recruiters, and students to extract insights from resumes and evaluate job fit.

+>🚧 Demo link for the website is currently in progress.
 ---

 ## 🔥 Features